Community Resource Officer

 The Safety Officer position is part of the Security Unit at the Portage County Sheriff's Office.
-2013 will be a busy year in the schools of Portage County.
-The new Safety Officer, Megann Nowinsky, will be busy teaching and coordinating programs throughout the county.
+2015 will be a busy year in the schools of Portage County.
+Safety Officer Megann Nowinsky will be busy teaching and coordinating programs throughout the county.

 The Safety Officer is responsible for the Portage County Sheriff's Office programs listed below: